HaakonME/hubzilla/README.md

 * forums
 * dating websites
 * pretty much anything you can do on a traditional blog or community website, but that you could do better if you could easily connect it with other websites or privately share things across website boundaries.

+This project is under development and is not yet available for general use.